Handbook of Operating Procedures 3-3012

 Interim accommodation(s) may be provided while the applicant/employee's request is being processed or if an approved accommodation cannot be promptly implemented.

 Retaliation of any kind against an individual for requesting a religious accommodation is strictly prohibited.
-Individuals who believe they are experiencing retaliation should contact CEI.
+Individuals who believe they are experiencing retaliation should contact CARE.

 Religious Accommodation Request Form